Our Services

 You might consider speaking with a healthcare provider if:

-If you're uncertain whether what you're experiencing aligns with clinical depression, you can get clarity in just a few minutes by using Ubie's free AI-powered Depression symptom checker—it's confidential, takes less than 5 minutes, and can help you understand your symptoms before your next doctor's visit.
+If you're not sure whether what you're experiencing is clinical depression, Ubie's free AI-powered symptom checker can help you understand your symptoms in under 5 minutes—giving you a clearer picture before your next doctor's appointment.

 When talking with your physician or psychiatrist, consider asking: